What is Block Watch?

 Block Watch Member programs operate under the mandate of the Block Watch Society who in turn provide:

-- Coordinate the link of community programs to each other
+- Coordinate and link community programs together

 - Provide ongoing training and sharing of best practices